Event and Program List

 All participants will be asked to fill out a quick and anonymous mental health survey: before, during, and at the end of the four weeks of programming.
 The survey will be managed by mental health professionals at And Still We Rise.

-These programs are limited to 12 participants each and we ask that anyone signing up review the schedule to ensure they are available to attend all four weeks of the program.
+These programs are limited to groups of 12 participants and we ask that anyone signing up review the schedule to ensure they are available to attend all four weeks of the program.
+We require that registrants are at least 18 years old to participate.

 This program is FREE to all participants thanks to funding from: Molina Healthcare and the Mass Office of Outdoor Recreation.